linkerd/website/linkerd.io/content/2.16/features/protocol-detection.md

 _skip ports_:

-* Opaque ports instruct Linkerd to skip protocol detection and proxy the connection as a TCP stream
+* Opaque ports instruct Linkerd to skip protocol detection and proxy the connection as a TCP stream.
 * Skip ports bypass the proxy entirely.

 Opaque ports are generally preferred as they allow Linkerd to still provide